 One of the benefits of opening a drive-thru coffee shop is that the overhead running costs are lower than those of a high street coffee shop.
 Whether you choose a static coffee kiosk or a mobile one, there are start-up costs just as there would be with a high street cafe, but the running costs are fewer.

-The main cost with a drive thru is the place itself.
-I'm not sure the business concept is mature enough yet for there to be drive thru premises for rental, so it's likely that buildings would have to be bought or converted.
+The main cost of a drive-thru is the place itself.
+I'm not sure the business concept is mature enough yet for there to be drive-thru premises for rental, so it's likely that buildings would have to be bought or converted.
 Likewise, I doubt there are many second-hand mobile coffee kiosks, but watch this space in the future as the model expands.

 However, there are internet sites that actually let you download drive-thru building plans for free, so it's worth doing some online research in order to make a financial saving.

 Staffing is usually less expensive for a takeaway coffee business.
 Most units are small, staffed by one or two people rather than a whole fleet of workers.
 Often drive-thrus start as 'owner-run,' then expand over time.

-With a regular high street cafe, you need tables and chairs, other furniture, substantial heating or air-conditioning (as hopefully the door is opening a lot), debit/credit card facilities, waiting staff, food prep staff, chillers, freezers, dishwashers, crockery, coffee machine, display cabinets, dry goods store, pot wash sink, hand wash sink, prep area, entertainments license (if you don't want the place to be as quiet as a morgue), waste removal contract, restroom facilities for customers, separate facilities for staff..... the list goes on.
+With a regular high street cafe, you need tables and chairs, other furniture, substantial heating or air-conditioning (as hopefully, the door is opening a lot), debit/credit card facilities, waiting for staff, food prep staff, chillers, freezers, dishwashers, crockery, coffee machine, display cabinets, dry goods store, pot wash sink, hand wash sink, prep area, entertainments license (if you don't want the place to be as quiet as a morgue), waste removal contract, restroom facilities for customers, separate facilities for staff..... the list goes on.

 For a drive-thru, you need a smallish building with two serving hatches, one for taking orders and the other for serving drinks and snacks.
 You will also need a coffee machine, dry goods store, chiller/freezer, restroom for staff, food prep area, pot wash sink, dishwasher, handwash sink, dry goods store, waste removal contract, and that's pretty much the basics.